caityp/caityp.github.io/_posts/2017-01-11-heart-of-a-rancher.md

 In the end the stirks never got sold, Colin’s idea of tough love having made them too skinny for the satisfaction of the export authorities.
 He wanted his animals to learn to be strong, to be able to get along on their own like the bush cattle did.
 Thus, though their character was well accounted for, their scrawny flanks earned him no money.
 He kept the stirks, saved a few pennies on hay, and lost $5,000 dollars.

 All in all, it was a damned good thing that Colin was not as averse to diversification as some of the other station owners.
 It was also lucky that he had a smart, enterprising wife who kept a lively campground business afloat at the homestead and held down a second job in Kalbarri, on top of making their home fit to live in and keeping their two children happy and healthy.
 It was Colin who dug the tourists out when their caravans became bogged in the sand.
 It was Colin who lent personality to the guided tours of the property.
 But it was Rebecca who made sure everyone paid up before heading out.
 Unlike Colin, she was not afraid to make sure she got what she earned, or to show somebody the door if they looked like too much trouble.
-Colin was the face, and Rebecca the backbone, of Thompson Station.
+Colin was the face, and Rebecca the backbone, of Mungarie Station.